Opportunities From: Golden Harvest Food Bank

 Volunteer: Dining Servers

 Help us serve meals to our guests.
-Serving our community at The Master's Table Soup Kitchen is a fun and rewarding way to spend the morning.
+Serving our community at The Master's Table Community Kitchen is a fun and rewarding way to spend the morning.

 Volunteer Requirements & Policies: